delucca/template/doc/guides/contributing/pull-requests.md

 ### Step 2: Branch

 As a best practice, keep your development environment as organized as possible.
-A good way to organize is split your work in a new branches.
+An excellent way to organize is to split your work into a new branch.
 These should also be created directly off the `main` branch:

 ```shell
 git checkout -b my-branch -t upstream/main